Dace617/Everfall/README.md

 5. Upon starting the game I recommend adjusting the in game options by selecting Main Menu, then Options.
 In particular disabling Depth of Field and ensuring a 16:9 resolution should provide best results.
 I also recommend playing the game in Windowed Mode and using a borderless fullscreen application such as Borderless Gaming, however Fullscreen should work perfectly fine.

+## Mods and Mod Organizer

+Unlike other games you might be used to modding in Mod Organizer.
+Dragon's Dogma has unique ways of handling it's game data.
+The majority of the game files are modified through various `Arc` format archives, these need to be unpacked and repacked whenever a change is made, therefore: ***The majority of the mods listed in Mod Organizer will do nothing if disabled*** as they have been merged into final archives.
+The mods are included in Mod Organizer to give a visual representation of what has been added to the list and allow proper credit to be given to the mod authors.

+Please refer to modifying the list in the Gameplay document if you would like information on what you can and cannot change.

 ## Common Issues

 * Ultrawide resolutions have had issues during testing with strange visual effects during cutscenes, I recommened a 16:9 resolution.
 If you have any details on how to fix this for Ultrawide please let me know.